 We read in revelation 12:9 that this WHOLE world is deceived.
 For this reason, many people are blinded to the truth.
 We can see Satan’s deception all over the world and in every fabric of our society including politics.

-No matter who you vote, we really don’t have the right tools to discern their heart.
-Therefore, we will just ultimately make the wrong choice of choosing a candidate.
+No matter who you vote for, we really don’t have the right tools to discern their heart.
+Therefore, we will just ultimately make the wrong choice in choosing a candidate.

 5. Satan is the god of this world

 We read in II Corinthians 4:4 that Satan is the god of this world.
 He is the evil force behind every government.
 So why would a Christian participate in politics when we know that Satan controls it?

 Of course, God is in ultimate control.
 He can use anything to accomplish His will and purpose.
 But for now, we just have to let God handle this and be careful not to put things in our own hands.